monsivamon/AdGuard_DNS_Filter_for_myself/README.md

 # AdGuard DNS Filter for Personal Use

-This is a custom AdGuard DNS filter list, created primarily for personal learning and experimentation.
+This is a personal AdGuard DNS filter list, mainly created for learning and experimentation.
-Please note that I am still learning GitHub and filter creation, so this repository may not follow all best practices or produce perfect results.
+I'm still learning GitHub and filter creation, so things might not be perfect — thanks for your understanding!

 ---